jmbegley82/iodine/README.md

     - There's the Atma method, which separated layers into distinct collections of objects, and had the advantages of easy implementation of a menu overlay on top of scrolling/repeating/tiled/different-resolution/etc. backgrounds
 - The dreaded collision detection/handling mechanisms
-- Classes/structs for single animation cels, collections of cels (animations), collections of animations (needs more testing)
-- Fine, try to replace Array with a linked list and see if it's more performant

 # Scripting language (name tbd)
 Future objects which will accept text commands should a) adhere to the existing examples and b) be detailed below.
 VarSet